awsdocs/amazon-fsx-windows-user-guide/doc_source/encryption.md

 ## Encryption of Data in Transit<a name="encryption-in-transit"></a>

 Encryption of data in transit is supported on file shares that are mapped on a compute instance that supports SMB protocol 3\.0 or newer\.
 This includes all Windows versions starting from Windows Server 2012 and Windows 8, and all Linux clients with Samba client version 4\.2 or newer\.
-Amazon FSx automatically encrypts data\-in\-transit \(using SMB Kerberos session keys\) as you access your file system without the need for you to modify your applications\.
+Amazon FSx automatically encrypts data in transit \(using SMB Kerberos session keys\) as you access your file system without the need for you to modify your applications\.